Cairnarvon/uptime/doc/index.rst

 but not impossible on any major platform.
 It tries to do this without creating any child processes, because parsing ``uptime(1)``'s output is cheating.

 It also exposes various platform-specific `helper functions`_, which you probably won't need.

 .. warning::

-   This module depends very heavily on :mod:`ctypes`.
+   On most platforms, this module depends very heavily on :mod:`ctypes`.
 It has become painfully apparent that many less mainstream platforms ship with a broken version of this standard library module, either accidentally or deliberately_.
 Please test your Python installation before using :mod:`uptime`.

 .. _deliberately: https://developers.google.com/appengine/kb/libraries